 - Validate foreign key relationships

-Adopt Blue-Green Deployment for Databases (Zero-Downtime Migration)
+Adopt Blue-Green Database Deployment (Zero-Downtime Migration)

 Two identical environments: